 Scientific name: Aloe barbadensis

-Originally from east Africa, aloe vera has become an incredibly popular plant, so much so you can find it just about anywhere, from a kitchen decoration to the garden and the average store.
+Originally from eastern Africa, aloe vera has become an incredibly popular plant.
+In fact, it is so popular, you can find it just about anywhere, from a kitchen decoration to the garden and the average store.
 But are you one of the few that actually cuts the plant and uses it for its many benefits?